Introduction

 - Check for Existing Damage:

-- Test for Finish Type:
+- Determine the Finish Type:

-Preparation and Cleaning
+Preparation and Cleaning Procedures

-- Use a soft-bristle brush or vacuum with a brush attachment to remove loose dirt and dust.
+- Use a soft-bristle brush or a vacuum with a brush attachment to remove loose dirt and dust.

 Choosing the Right Stripper

-- Eco-Friendly Strippers:
+- Eco-Friendly Choices:

 - Gentle Application: